Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 • Ground rules: one voice at a time; use the person’s language; disagree with ideas, not people.

-• Escalation: key worker → RM (chair) → NI for unresolved disputes; bring an advocate early if the person wants it or if decisions are complex.
+• Escalation: key worker → RM (chair) → NI for unresolved disputes; bring an advocate early for complex decisions.

-• Stop-rule: pause a meeting if the person looks overwhelmed; reconvene with an advocate/alternate format.
+• Stop-rule: pause if the person is overwhelmed; reconvene with an advocate/alternate format.

-• Respect autonomy: adults can choose limits with family; support boundary-setting safely.
+• Respect autonomy: adults can set limits with family; support boundary-setting safely and record it.

 📈 Outcomes & Metrics That Read as Real